 Walking: gentle, consistent support

 Walking is one of the simplest and most accessible ways to stay active.
 It supports heart health, helps regulate stress hormones, and improves blood flow throughout the body, including to reproductive organs.
-Walking outdoors, especially in nature, can further improve mood and reduce stress, while also supporting blood sugar balance and hormonal stability.

 Strength training: metabolism and hormonal support

 Strength training, when done in a balanced way, can also support fertility.
 Resistance exercises help regulate hormones such as insulin and estrogen, which are closely linked to reproductive health.
-Building muscle supports metabolism and overall energy balance, while also helping to reduce inflammation and manage stress levels.

 Moving with intention

-Adding gentle, consistent movement into your routine can help support your body as you work toward conception, while also improving how you feel day to day.
+Movement isn’t only about physical conditioning — it’s also about awareness and connection.
+Adding gentle, consistent movement into your routine can help support your body as you work toward conception.
 The goal isn’t to push harder or do more, but to choose movement that feels nourishing, enjoyable, and sustainable.

 If you’re ready to bring more movement into your fertility journey, start gently.
 Choose activities you enjoy, move consistently, and let your body guide you toward what feels right for you.